Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 Getting Prepped

-Arriving at the hovercraft fields we had a debrief and safety talk in the small hut, then picked out our overalls and helmets before being introduced to The Snapper.
+Arriving at the hovercraft fields we had a debrief and safety talk in the small hut.
+Picking out our overalls and helmets, we were ready for our introduction to The Snapper.
 This was our small but mighty single person hovercraft which we would take turns to drive.

 We would be kneeling in the craft to pilot it – I don’t think either of us had expected that.
 Thankfully there was some padding so our creaky knees wouldn’t take too much of a bashing.